 No. 18 J>E 22 April 2023 (7)

-The current eJuku mentoring team is composed of three veteran wordsmiths: David Ulvog, Richard Sadowsky, and Shu Yamakawa.
+The current eJuku mentoring team is composed of four veteran wordsmiths: David Ulvog, Richard Sadowsky, Fides Umemura, and Shu Yamakawa.

 2. Format

 When it was first started, eJuku was strictly a document-based training workshop.
 The participants translated the source text into English and emailed their work to the checker for review in terms of source text comprehension.
-The students then submitted their revised drafts to the mentors for their comments from the viewpoint of translation.
+The students then submitted their revised drafts to the mentors for comments from a translation perspective.
 Based on the mentors' feedback, they could choose to finalize their translation.
 Questions and answers between the mentors and participants were limited in volume and depth.

-The next team followed basically the same approach when it first took over from the program's predecessors in 2011.
-The session went very well, but the team nevertheless felt a keen need for greater interaction between the participants and mentors, as well as among the participants themselves.
+The next team followed a similar approach when it took over from the program's predecessors in 2011.
+The session went very well, but the team nevertheless felt a keen need for greater interaction among the participants and between the participants and mentors.
 The format underwent some changes:

 - The participants are given the opportunity to learn what translation is all about in a heuristic manner through peer-to-peer discussion with occasional help coming from the mentors.